makrai/notes/scialom2004-multiling-summ.md

 * Given a paragraph and a question, the Question Answering (QA) task
 * Large scale datasets such as (Rajpurkar+ 2016; Choi+ 2018; Trischler+ 2016)
-  have driven fast progress.
-2 However, these datasets are only in English.
-To
+  have driven fast progress, hE, these datasets are only in English
 * other languages, Lewis+ (2019) recently proposed MLQA, an evaluation dataset for cross-lingual extractive QA composed of 5K QA instances in 7 languages

 ### XTREME The Cross-lingual TRansfer Evaluation of Multilingual Encoders

-* 40 languages over 9 tasks.
-The summarization task is not included
+* 40 languages over 9 tasks, summarization is not included

 ### XGLUE In order to train and evaluate their performance across

 * a diverse set of cross-lingual tasks, Liang+ (2020) recently released XGLUE,
-* both Natural Language Understanding and Generation scenarios.
-While
+* both Natural Language Understanding and Generation scenarios
-  * no summarization task is included, it comprises
+  * no summarization task is included
   * a News Title Generation task: data is crawled from a commercial news website
   * 5 languages (German, English, French, Spanish and Russian)